clamsproject/mmif/specifications/index.md

       "@type": "http://mmif.clams.ai/vocabulary/Alignment/$Alignment_VER",
       "properties": {
         "source": "v1:bb1",
-        "target": "v1:td1" }
+        "target": "v2:td1" }
     }
   ]
 }
 ```

-The text document annotation is the same kind of objects as the text document objects in the toplevel `documents` property, it has the same type and uses the same properties.
+The text document annotation is the same kind of object as the text document objects in the toplevel `documents` property, it has the same type and uses the same properties.
 Notice also that the history of the text document, namely that it was derived from a particular bounding box in a particular image, can be traced via the alignment of the text document with the bounding box.
-Also notice that when a document in a view is referred, the reference takes the "long" form ID.
+Also notice that when a document in a view is referred to, the reference takes the "long" form ID.

 Now this text document can be input to language processing.
 A named entity recognition (NER) component will not do anything interesting with this text so let's say we have a semantic typing component that has *"dog-sound"* as one of its categories.
 That hypothetical semantic typing component would add a new view to the list.
 That semantic typing component would add a new view to the list: